Ieshitva/ieshitva.github.io/_posts/2020-03-20-My-ICMR-Journey.markdown

 ---

 It was 2014 when I first came across the word 'research'.
 Today, in my understanding it is the epitome of human knowledge.
-You learn a lot of things during your educational journey but when you conduct research, you create new information which serves as a basis for people after you to better understand the world we live in and push the envelope further making things better.
+You learn great deal of stuff during your academic journey but when you conduct research, you create new information which serves as a basis for people after you to better understand the world we live in and push the envelope to make things better.
 <b/>

 Therefore, research or the act of creating knowledge is something I hold in very high regards.